Prashant0664/Blog-website/README.md

 ---

 ## Introduction
 Welcome to the Blogging Website project!
 This is a web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It allows users to create and manage their blogs, post projects, follow other users, comment on blogs, save content, bookmark blogs, like blogs and more.
+It allows users to create and manage their blogs, post projects, follow other users, comment on blogs, save content, bookmark blogs, like blogs and a lot more.
 The application also includes features such as email verification for user registration and Redux for state management.

 ---